carlosfrias/apigee-hybrid-workspace/README.md

-# Apigee hybrid Accelerator Toolkit
+# Apigee hybrid workspace toolkit

-The goal of this project is to create a toolkit for working with Apigee hybrid.
-The anticipated audience for this toolkit are Apigee specialists that need to install, configure and deploy Apigee hybrid.
-Apigee hybrid can be deployed on GKE, Anthos on prem, Azure and AWS.
-This project will be used as a workspace that will grow as we continue to work with our customers.
+The goal of this project is to house the toolkit that has been constructed while conducting work sessions with Apigee hybrid.
+This repository houses an asset that is provided as a community contribution to help those charged with understanding, installing, configuring and maintaining Apigee hybrid.
+The audience for this toolkit also includes those that would like to understand how to model an automation effort of Apigee hybrid or begin working with Apigee hybrid.
+This repository is provided as is with no warranty of any kind.

 ## Toolkit Usage
 This toolkit has been written using Ansible.
 Please install Ansible 2.9 or greater.